lakruzz/lakruzz.com/_posts/2025-11-14-githubs-enfant-terrible.md

 However, this workflow is very labor intense when it's based on `diff` and `patch` in completely detached source repositories, especially for more complex code bases.
 Tool support is definitely needed for assessing changes in context, rather than in patch files, for supporting the back-and-forth process of feed-back and resolving merge conflicts.

 Linus Torvalds is the champ in this area, right from the start of the Linux kernel the community relied on a Distributed Version Control System (DVCS).
 The standard tools of that time; PVCS, CVS, Subversion etc. were all discarded as inferior.
 Instead the Linux Kernel project used BitKeeper.
 Supposedly the world's first DVCS.
-But the story goes, that Linus was discontent with using a proprietary tool he didn't control and had no influence on developing features for, so the Linux community stated building their own.
+But the story goes, that Linus ended up in a controversy with the makers of BitKeeper over allegation of the community trying to backward engineering the internals of the tool.
+So to avoid the conflict Linus started hacking on Git[^git].

+[^git]: A Blast from the past: Here's [a news updated from 2005](https://www.infoworld.com/article/2222534/after-controversy-torvalds-begins-work-on-git-2.html){: target="_blank" } on the controversy between the Linux Community and the makers of BitKeeper.

 Plural, there were more than one contender: Mercury, Bazar, Git all has a historical off-set in Linus' quest for a new home grown, Open Source Distributed Version Control System to replace BitKeeper.